rubygems/rfcs/text/0007-mfa-rollout.md

 # Unresolved questions

 - Legacy keys are a relic of pre Rubygems 3.2 but still are in existence.
 What would the impact be of removing legacy key support (it comes with removing Rubygems <3.2 also)?
 Legacy keys bring a larger risk to accounts and can bypass the restrictions we are placing on API keys.
 More specifically, how many legacy keys are still being used recently among the 100 most downloaded gem accounts and the greater ecosystem?
 Are there any metrics determining the amount of people in Rubygems <3.2?

+Answer: Legacy keys are not in use, at least from the perspective of rubygems.org.
+All legacy keys were migrated to the new API key and will support any limitation added on MFA.
+The GET endpoint used in clients older than 3.2 also creates the new API key (copied from [comment](https://github.com/rubygems/rfcs/pull/36#discussion_r811579693)).

 - Risks are not fully resolved if users have the `UI and gem signin` MFA level enabled.
 How can we better deal with the CI/CD case so that we have a safer plan for them?
 Could we enforce non-MFA keys to have restrictive scopes like per gem and a short expiry?
 - How do we feel about the number of gems in the initial rollout?
 We don’t know how many folks in the specified cohort there are, and what portion does not have MFA enabled.
 It would be insightful to know these metrics and have access to these metrics during the rollout.

+Answer: 72 users have MFA enabled with `ui_and_gem_signin` or `ui_and_api`.
+10 users are affected by this change.
+The timeline can be fast forwarded ([comment](https://github.com/rubygems/rfcs/pull/36#issuecomment-1047434234)).

 - Should all accounts have MFA enabled by default?
 There are many gems that have little to no downloads.
 It would be a lot to ask of these accounts to enable MFA right from the beginning.
 For the long term, a better solution would be to require MFA for accounts in which their gem downloads reach a certain threshold ([current gem download distribution per gem](https://github.com/Shopify/rubygems.org/pull/7)).
 The positive of having MFA for all accounts is that we’re setting a higher bar of security if users want to join/stay on the platform.
 A [prototype](https://github.com/jenshenny/rubygems.org/pull/3) of setting up MFA as a sign up process has been briefly explored.